Nasher Museum of Art

 Washington Duke Inn & Golf Club

-Located on the edge of campus, the Washington Duke Inn & Golf Club features a four-diamond hotel and restaurant, meeting and ballroom facilities.
-An expansion, completed in 2005, added 100 rooms, a conference center, a fitness center, a driving range and a new golf facility for the Duke men’s and women’s golf teams.
+Located on the edge of campus, the Washington Duke Inn & Golf Club features a four-diamond hotel and restaurant, meeting and ballroom facilities, conference center, fitness center, driving range and golf course.

 Sarah P. Duke Gardens